Daily Preschool Routines

 Creative Movement Class

-Creative Movement class is taught on Wednesdays in the Threes and Pre-K classes.
-The class is taught by a Master’s Level Movement Specialist and Educator.
-In the class children explore different forms of locomotion (running, skipping, hopping, galloping, crawling), making shapes on different levels (low, middle, high), and qualities of shapes and movement (slow/fast, open/close).
+Creative Movement class is taught in the Threes and Pre-K classes.
+Children explore different forms of locomotion (running, skipping, hopping, galloping, crawling), making shapes on different levels (low, middle, high), and qualities of shapes and movement (slow/fast, open/close).
 Children will practice problem solving, cooperation, and strengthen their mind-body connections.
 The Creative Movement class is part of our preschool curriculum and is included in tuition.